 3. Exchange information: Exchange driver and vehicle information with any and all other drivers involved.

-4. Write Down License Plate #.
-Get License Plate and Insurance information from any other drivers involved in the accident and any vehicles involved.
+4. Write down license plate numbers: Get License Plate and Insurance information from any other drivers involved in the accident and any vehicles involved.

-5. Get the name and telephone number of any witnesses.
+5. Talk to witnesses: Get the name and telephone number of any witnesses.

-11. Call an experienced car accident attorneys at 412.802.6666.
-For over 10 years, the Pittsburgh car accident lawyers of Flaherty Fardo, LLC have helped families to recover the money they deserve for serious personal injuries.
+11. Call an experienced Pennsylvania injury attorneys: For over 10 years, the Pittsburgh car accident lawyers of Flaherty Fardo, LLC have helped families to recover the money they deserve for serious personal injuries.
 We offer free consultations as the first step to getting you the money your deserve.